googleapis/repo-automation-bots/packages/snippet-bot/README.md

 test.py:8, tag world doesn't have a matching end tag
 ```

+The bot also create failing status check when the config file doesn't
+match the schema.

 ## Comment on PRs

 The bot adds a comment summarizing changes w.r.t region tags in the